Abrar-Osman/book_tracking_app/README.md

   - connecting to the public api.
   - using jason to read and write.
   - using the database.
-  - authentication with jwt, http request and async and wait.
+  - http request and async and wait.
   - using boostrap.
 ## Prerequisites
 Did you add any additional modules that someone needs to